A Qubit as a Bridge Between Statistical Mechanics and Quantum Dynamics: Introduction

 In statistical mechanics, the partition function captures how a system’s microscopic configurations contribute to its macroscopic thermodynamic properties in equilibrium.
 In contrast, the Loschmidt amplitude plays a central role in quantum dynamics and information theory, measuring the overlap between an evolving quantum state and its initial configuration.
 Despite their different contexts, we show that both quantities can be written as extensions of a single analytic function in the complex plane.

-To develop this connection, we begin with a single qubit.
+To develop this connection, we begin with a single qubit, chosen as a minimal prototypical system described by a finite-dimensional Hilbert space, where the central concepts can be illustrated without much technical overhead.
 We observe that both the partition function and the Loschmidt amplitude can be expressed as a polynomial in a complex variable \( y \), whose roots encode unifying features of thermal and dynamical behavior.
 While the model lacks true phase transitions, the zeros still reflect important signatures such as bounds imposed by quantum speed limits and logarithmic divergences in the rate functions.
 The framework is then generalised to many-body systems, including a chain of non-interacting qubits and an interacting spin system.
 Throughout, we take a pedagogical approach, highlighting how basic models can illuminate the analytic structure underlying both equilibrium and nonequilibrium quantum physics.